bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleUS/08-Ruth.md

 # 1
+## The birth and ordination of Samuel as a servant of the Lord in Shiloh; Hanna Praise Song
 ## David's old age; Abishag commanded by Shunem to take care of the king
+## David's complaint for Saul and Jonathan at the news of their deaths
 ## Solomon's access to government; his army and his wealth
+## The ancestors until the flood
 ## Naomi's fate in the land of the Moabites
-## The birth and ordination of Samuel as a servant of the Lord in Shiloh; Hanna Praise Song
-## David's complaint for Saul and Jonathan at the news of their deaths
-## The ancestors until the flood
 ## Elijah announces the death of the sick and idolatrous king Ochôzías
 ^1^ In the days when the judges judged, there was a famine in the land.
 A certain man of Bethlehem Judah went to live in the country of Moab with his wife and his two sons. ^2^ The name of the man was Elimelech, and the name of his wife Naomi.
 The names of his two sons were Mahlon and Chilion, Ephrathites of Bethlehem Judah.
 They came into the country of Moab and lived there.

 ## The messenger's report of Saul's final moments
 ^3^ Elimelech, Naomi’s husband, died; and she was left with her two sons. ^4^ They took for themselves wives of the women of Moab.
 The name of the one was Orpah, and the name of the other was Ruth.
 They lived there about ten years.

+## Adonias' aspirations to rule; his organization of a sacrificial meal

 ## The descendants of Noah except Abraham; the Japhetites

-## Adonias' aspirations to rule; his organization of a sacrificial meal
 ^5^ Mahlon and Chilion both died, and the woman was bereaved of her two children and of her husband. ^6^ Then she arose with her daughters-in-law, that she might return from the country of Moab; for she had heard in the country of Moab how Yahweh^a^ had visited his people in giving them bread.
 ^a^[**1:6** “Yahweh” is God’s proper Name, sometimes rendered “LORD” (all caps) in other translations.]

+## Naomi and her two daughters-in-law leave to return to Bethlehem; Orpa's Farewell, Ruth's Loyalty

 ## The appearance of God (or sleep) after the sacrifice

-## Naomi and her two daughters-in-law leave to return to Bethlehem; Orpa's Farewell, Ruth's Loyalty
 ^7^ She went out of the place where she was, and her two daughters-in-law with her.
 They went on the way to return to the land of Judah.

-## the litters
+## The litters
 ^8^ Naomi said to her two daughters-in-law, “Go, return each of you to her mother’s house.
 May Yahweh deal kindly with you, as you have dealt with the dead and with me.

 ## Elijah and the three captains